istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 The implementation is natively-compiled in Envoy using `NullVM`.
 We are working to enable running filters in the V8 WASM VM.

-In 1.3, the filters are configured using the Istio Envoy Filter API.
-For the 1.4 release, we will introduce new ways of configuring extensions.
+Currently you configure the filters using the Istio Envoy filter API.
+One of our goals for Istio 1.4 is to we will introduce new ways of configuring extensions.